 Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 Context: Sections 09-13 wired all consuming phases (ori_types, ori_eval, ori_arc, ori_llvm, ori_ir) to read from ori_registry instead of maintaining independent type knowledge.
-This section is the final gate: it replaces the remaining ~315-line consistency.rs (post-Section 13, with zero cross-phase gap allowlists) and ~371-line dispatch_coverage.rs (eval implementation tracking) with a small set of structural enforcement tests that derive their expectations directly from the registry.
+This section is the final gate: it replaces the remaining ~295-line consistency.rs and ~371-line dispatch_coverage.rs (which still contains a 189-entry METHODS_NOT_YET_IN_EVAL allowlist and a COLLECTION_RESOLVER_METHODS list) with a small set of structural enforcement tests that derive their expectations directly from the registry.
+No manual lists.
+No gap tracking.
+No “known missing” arrays.
 The registry IS the specification; the enforcement tests verify that every phase faithfully implements it.

 Design rationale: The old consistency tests were necessary because type knowledge was scattered: TYPECK_BUILTIN_METHODS (390 entries), EVAL_BUILTIN_METHODS (~165 entries), BUILTIN_METHODS in ori_ir (123 entries), BuiltinTable in ori_llvm (179 entries), and borrowing_builtins in ori_arc.
 The allowlists (TYPECK_METHODS_NOT_IN_EVAL, EVAL_METHODS_NOT_IN_IR, etc.) tracked intentional gaps between these independent lists.
-Sections 09-13 eliminated all 6 allowlists and the ori_ir builtin_methods module.
+Sections 09-10 eliminated 4 of 6 allowlists; Section 13 eliminates the remaining 2.
 With the registry as single source of truth, these gaps become structural impossibilities — a method either exists in the registry (and all phases must handle it) or it does not exist (and no phase references it).
 The enforcement tests verify this invariant at test time, while Rust’s type system enforces it at compile time (adding a field to TypeDef is a compile error in every consuming phase).

 What this section replaces (post-Section 13 state):